Healthcare Degree Search

 This brings us full-circle, back to the importance of the genetic counseling piece in this equation.
 Patients and providers consulting with a genetic counselor have the chance to explain their needs—what exactly they are testing for—and get guidance on what test is appropriate.
 Ryan further clarified,

 There are genes that are not on Color’s panel, and there will of course be people who are looking for a very specific disease.
 We want to make it really clear that those people might need to speak to their provider about doing additional genetic testing because it’s not what the Color test is designed for.

-The National Society of Genetic Counselors (NSGC) issued their official position statement on at-home genetic testing in June 2019.
-It advises consumers to carefully weigh the limitations, risks, and psychological implications of genetics testing for themselves and their loved ones before purchase of an at-home genetics test (direct-to-consumer, consumer-directed, or consumer-initiated) without the guidance of a clinical genetics provider.
+The National Society of Genetic Counselors (NSGC) issued its official position statement on at-home genetic testing in June 2019.
+It advises consumers to carefully weigh the limitations, risks, and psychological implications of genetic testing for themselves and their loved ones before the purchase of an at-home genetics test (direct-to-consumer, consumer-directed, or consumer-initiated) without the guidance of a clinical genetics provider.

 They also advise consumers to “use only clinical-grade testing interpreted by healthcare professionals with genetics expertise to inform decisions about preventive care, diagnosis, or medical management;” individuals who are unsure whether their at-home genetic test results qualify as clinical-grade should seek the guidance of a clinical genetics provider for genetic counseling before and/or after testing.

 The NSGC also urges companies providing such services to:

 - Help consumers understand genetic test results and potential healthcare implications within the context of family and medical history by offering genetic counseling or independent genetics expertise